Telefonica/mistica-design/guides/colors-contribution.md

 2. In the top of the version control window, you will find a text box indicating the current branch.
 Click on that text box and select "Create new branch" from the dropdown menu:

 <img width="651" alt="Screenshot 2023-07-06 at 17 42 23" src="https://github.com/Telefonica/mistica-design/assets/44420072/8d45e7a5-e154-48d4-abf3-4bc4f7120e62">

+If you need to change the production branch

 3. Enter a descriptive name for your new branch and press Enter to create it.